MEET THE BOARD OF DIRECTORS

 Jania recently joined Valley-Wide Health Systems, which is a community health center providing services in the San Luis Valley, Arkansas Valley, and Canon City.
 She began her work with community health centers in Arizona in 1999, as a Chief Financial Officer.
 Her first position at a community health center was at a small rural center with one service site and a budget of less than $1 million.
 That same health center now has 14 sites and a budget of over $60 million.
 Jania was very active in Arizona with the Primary Care Association, the State Medicaid Program, and Arizona Connected Care (ACO).
 She also did a lot of work in Arizona to negotiate and implement value-based reimbursement for the community health centers she was working with.
 She has a Master’s Degree in Business Administration and will soon be graduating with her Doctorate Degree in Healthcare Administration.
 Jania enjoys spending time with her six children (Aaron, Brandon, Tyler, Austin, Emily, and Ethan) and she loves being outdoors especially if it is to camp, fish, or hike.

-Kevin Maddox, Board Member
+Debra Scott, Board Member

 Simon Smith, Board Member